Kidding Around Yoga Justice Information

 Justice Task Force Updates

-The Justice Task Force has taken some initial steps as outlined in our earlier statement.
+The Justice Task Force has continued to follow up with our initial steps which are outlined in previous updates.

 Content Review Updates: